veronica-f-reyes/Zillow_Regression_Project/README.md

 See my Trello board here --> https://trello.com/b/jr0Z3ktQ/zillow-regression-project-board

-Working through the data science pipeline, we will acquire data using an acquire.py file which pulls data from the Zillow database using SQL and joins 3 tables.
-We will prepare the data using the wrangle.py file which will get rid of unneeded columns, rename columns and create columns for county, state and tax rates.
+Working through the data science pipeline, I will acquire data using an acquire.py file which pulls data from the Zillow database using SQL and joins 3 tables.
+I will prepare the data using the wrangle.py file which will get rid of unneeded columns, rename columns and create columns for county, state and tax rates.
-Then we will explore the data by looking for possible relationships between features and look at how they are distribute by creating plots and looking at the data.
+Then I will explore the data by looking for possible relationships between features and look at how they are distribute by creating plots and looking at the data.
-Next we will create hypothesis and models.
-We will then compare the models that were run on training data to validate data before running our model on the test data.
-We will then present the findings in a verbal presentation using slides.
+Next I will create hypothesis and models.
+I will then compare the models that I ran on training data to validate data before running our model on the test data.
+I will then present the findings in a verbal presentation using slides.

 ACQUIRE:
 --------
 Call the acquire.py file within the wrangle.py to run the functions to obtain Zillow data using a SQL query from the Codeup Data Science Database: zillow
 It returns a pandas dataframe.
-The SQL query joins two tables and filters on single family properties that were listed between May 1, 2017 to August 31, 2017.
+The SQL query joins two tables and filters on single family properties that I listed between May 1, 2017 to August 31, 2017.
 The data is filtering to return single unit properties defined within the propertylandusetypeid of codes: 261- Single Family Residential, 262 - Rural Residence, 263 - Mobile Home, 264 - Townhouse, 265 - Cluster Home, 266 - Condominium, and 279 - Inferred Single Family Residential.

     The SQL query that is run is shown below:
                 '''